webkul/csspin/README.md

 # CSSPIN
-CSS Spinners and Loaders - Modular, Customizable and Single HTML Element Code
+CSS Spinners and Loaders - Modular, Customizable and Single HTML Element Code.

+CSSPIN Library has a different set of interactive Pure CSS Loaders and Spinners which are built on the top of LESS Preprocessor.
+Individual Pure CSS Loader or Spinner can be easily customized and can be embedded with Single HTML Element in your next Dev Project.

 ## Demo
 Check out [Spinners in Motion](https://webkul.github.io/csspin/)